umd-lib/mdhc/README.md

 * Determine if character set encoding is being handled properly
 * Run the export automaticaly using the mysql container
-* Determine if the database contains any sensitive data; if not then included the database dump file in the git repository

 ## License